venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 ### Java Producer with Keys

+When Kafka publishes a keyed message, the message is deterministically mapped to a partition based on the hash of the key.
+This provides a guarantee that messages with the same key are always routed to the same partition, which can be important for some applications.
+Remember that messages within a partition are always delivered in order to the consumer.

 Keys become useful when a user wants to introduce ordering and ensure the messages that share the same key end up in the same partition.

 Batching messages enables a Kafka producer to increase its throughput.
 Reducing the number of network requests the producer makes in order to send data will improve the performance of the system.